Johnson: Anyone who thinks I lied about lockdown parties is ‘out of their mind’ - NewsBreak

 The former prime minister said the claim was “strictly for the birds”, despite being under investigation for allegedly lying to Parliament over lockdown breaches.

-In an interview with Tory MP Nadine Dorries , who Mr Johnson is believed to have recommended for a peerage, he said he thought their mid-pandemic gatherings were “within the rules”.
+Mr Johnson, in an interview with the Tory MP Nadine Dorries , who he is believed to have recommended for a peerage, said he thought their mid-pandemic gatherings were “within the rules”.

-He insisted he had to be “respectful” to the cross-party Commons Privileges Committee that is undertaking the partygate inquiry.
+He insisted he had to be “respectful” to the cross-party Commons Privileges Committee that is undertaking the inquiry into him.

-We all thought what we were doing - or certainly, I thought what we were doing - was within the rulesBoris Johnson

 “But I’ll just repeat what I’ve said before, and I hope it’s obvious to everybody, that anybody who thinks I was knowingly going to parties that were breaking lockdown rules in No 10, or then knowingly covering up parties that were illicit that other people were going to, that’s all strictly for the birds,” he added.